botpress/botpress/docs/creating-a-module.md

 npm publish
 ```

 Botpress crawls and indexes modules periodically.
 It may take up to 45 minutes before your module shows up in the list of available modules.
-Even if it doesn't show up, it is available to install right away via the [`botpress install`](TODO) command.
+Even if it doesn't show up, it is available to install right away via the [`botpress install`](cli-reference.md#install--i) command.

 Note that the **all of the following criteras must be met** before a module can appear as a community module:

-1. You must have filled and signed the [Distribution Agreement](TODO).
+1. You must have filled and signed the **Distribution Agreement** _(available soon)_.
 The agreement shows up automatically before running `npm publish`.
 2. The module name must start with `botpress-`
 3. The license must be set to `AGPL 3.0` or `Botpress License`
 4. The `package.json` must have a valid `botpress` section